A Trick of the Light

 “So what now?”

 “Take a shower and get changed for dinner,” Levi replied.
 “But take your time, I don’t want it to appear we’re rushing.
-And I would like to try a few games in the casino before dinner.”
+And I would like to try a few games in the casino before then.”

 The puzzled look on Madeline’s face prompted Levi to explain himself.